 Decades of private sector innovation combined with a steadily-growing, highly skilled workforce left Minnesota with a unique set of economic assets.
 Minnesota has a diverse base of leading companies and industries that produce among the most patents per capita in the nation.
-The state has above-average per capita incomes, high education levels and consistently is among the highest labor force participation rates and lowest unemployment rates in the U.S.
+The state has above-average per capita incomes, high education levels and consistently is among the highest labor force and constrained the rate of job creation and economic output as a result.

 Yet, after experiencing robust economic expansion in the second half of the 20th century, growth slowed substantially in the first two decades of this century.
 This has been driven in large part by Minnesota's aging population, which caused a sharp slowdown in labor force growth

 for Minnesota

 to further

 develop its

 economy and

 fuel future

 prosperity,

 the state must

 foster greater

 productivity

 growth.